MichalFidor/hartonode/README.md

 3. Generate a har file through console

     In the console provide `har-to-node <file_path>`.
 Output from this is the same as in the 2nd point.

+    **WARNING!**
+    After providing this command in the console, you can get error *Error: Cannot find module 'yargs'*.
+Just install it also globally and try again to use this command